dmc13/OpenTidalFarm/index.markdown

 and can therefore determine the viability of a project.

 However, finding the optimal layout is a difficult process due to the complex flow interactions.
-OpenTidalFarm solves this problem by applying an efficient optimisating algorithm onto a accurate flow prediction model.
+OpenTidalFarm solves this problem by applying an efficient optimisation algorithm onto a accurate flow prediction model.

 OpenTidalFarm is open source software and can be downloaded and used for free.